IN THE CIRCUIT COURT FOR BALTIMORE CITY, MARYLAND

-Interrogatory No. 14: Provide all of the dates in which you serviced the boiler system at Frederick Davis High School and the nature of the work performed.
+Interrogatory No. 14: Provide all of the dates on which you serviced the boiler system at Frederick Davis High School and the nature of the work performed.

 Answer to Interrogatory No. 14: Plaintiff worked at Frederick Davis High School approximately six months before the accident on various occasions.

-Interrogatory No. 15: Describe in detail your experience and qualifications as a HVAC Technician and/or contractor.
-Include in you answer your relevant employment history, educational history, and any relevant certifications that you possess (including the date in which they were obtained).
+Interrogatory No. 15: Describe in detail your experience and qualifications as an HVAC Technician and/or contractor.
+Include in your answer your relevant employment history, educational history, and any relevant certifications that you possess (including the date on which they were obtained).

 Answer to Interrogatory No. 15: Plaintiff has a journeyman’s HVAC license and twenty years of experience working on boilers and all types of heating systems.

-Interrogatory No. 16: State whether you have been involved in any other claim, lawsuit or other proceeding in any way relating to incidents alleged in the Complaint.
+Interrogatory No. 16: State whether you have been involved in any other claim, lawsuit, or another proceeding in any way relating to incidents alleged in the Complaint.
 If so, provide the names of all such opposing parties, the captions of all such cases (with case numbers), and the dates of those matters.

 Interrogatory No. 17: If you intend to rely on any documents or other tangible things to support a position that you have taken or intend to take in the action, including any claim for damages, provide a brief description, by category and location, of all such documents and other tangible things, and identify all persons having possession, custody, or control of them.

 Answer to Interrogatory No. 17: Plaintiff intends to rely on medical records and bills to prove his claim for damages.
-Plaintiff is in possession of these documents and they are attached to the Plaintiff’s responses to request for production of documents, as for the plaintiff’s position on liability, the Plaintiff reserves the right to rely on all documents exchanged during discovery between the parties and any applicable codes, rules regulations or standards in the industry.
+Plaintiff has these documents and they are attached to the Plaintiff’s responses to the request for production of documents, as for the plaintiff’s position on liability, the Plaintiff reserves the right to rely on all documents exchanged during discovery between the parties and any applicable codes, rules regulations or standards in the industry.

-Interrogatory No. 18: Set forth in detail the nature of any physical, emotional or mental conditions that you allege suffered as a result of any act or omission of the Defendant and, for each condition, state whether you continue to suffer that condition.
+Interrogatory No. 18: Outlined in detail the nature of any physical, emotional, or mental conditions that you allege suffered as a result of any act or omission of the Defendant and, for each condition, state whether you continue to suffer that condition.

 Answer to Interrogatory No. 19: See Answer to Interrogatory No. 11.
 Additionally, the plaintiff has been examined by Dr. Jeffrey Gaber, Dr. Daniel Freedenburg, Drs.
 Freidler & Gordon and Dr. Lawrence Rosenberg.

-Answer to Interrogatory No. 20: Approximately one year prior to the accident Plaintiff was taken to the emergency room in Towson for cracked ribs caused by coughing due to the flu.
-No follow up care was needed.
+Answer to Interrogatory No. 20: Approximately one year before the accident Plaintiff was taken to the emergency room in Towson for cracked ribs caused by coughing due to the flu.
+No follow-up care was needed.

-Interrogatory No. 21: State whether prior or subsequent to the occurrence on or about September 25, 2013, you have sustained any accidental injury for which you received medical care or treatment.
+Interrogatory No. 21: State whether before or after the occurrence on or about September 25, 2013, you have sustained an accidental injury for which you received medical care or treatment.
 If so, describe the date and circumstances of the accidental injury and identify all health care providers, including hospitals and other institutions that furnished care to you.

 Answer to Interrogatory No. 21: None.

-Interrogatory No. 22: If you contend that a person not a party to this action acted or erred in such a manner as to cause or contribute to any of the injuries or damages alleged in your Complaint, set forth in detail all facts upon which you rely.
+Interrogatory No. 22: If you contend that a person not a party to this action acted or erred in such a manner as to cause or contribute to any of the injuries or damages alleged in your Complaint, outlined in detail all facts upon which you rely.

 Answer to Interrogatory No. 22: Plaintiff makes no such contention.

-Interrogatory No. 23: State whether you or any other person has entered into any release, settlement or other agreement, formal or informal, whether reduced to writing or not,pursuant to which the liability or the liability of any other person for damages arising out of the occurrences described in the Complaint has been limited, reduced, released or modified in any manner whatsoever, and if so, state the person(s) with whom such agreement was made, the date each such agreement was made, describe the terms of each such agreement, and identify any documents constituting, referring to or reflecting each such agreement.
+Interrogatory No. 23: State whether you or any other person has entered into any release, settlement, or other agreement, formal or informal, whether reduced to writing or not, under which the liability or the liability of any other person for damages arising out of the occurrences described in the Complaint has been limited, reduced, released or modified in any manner whatsoever, and if so, state the person(s) with whom such agreement was made, the date each such agreement was made, describe the terms of each such agreement, and identify any documents constituting, referring to or reflecting each such agreement.

-Answer to Interrogatory No. 23: The Plaintiff has settled his Worker’s Compensation Claim.
+Answer to Interrogatory No. 23: Plaintiff has settled his Worker’s Compensation Claim.